brandonmain/Image-Processing/README.md

 Though many of the processing techniques in this repository have already been written, I will be implementing my own versions of these techniques from scratch becuase it is what is asked of me by this class.

 ### Tools I'll be using:
-OpenCV - for reading, wrinting, and displaying images.
+OpenCV - for reading, writing, and displaying images.

+### Types of image formats:
+.pgm
+.ppm
+.jpeg